MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 - Ensure that there's direct network connectivity (line-of-sight) between the network, which has your Domain Controller, Ops Console, Agents, and the network in which you'll deploy a SCOM Managed Instance (preview).
 This is required so that all your resources (Domain Controller, System Center Operations Manager Components such as Ops Console, SCOM Managed Instance (preview) Components such as Management Servers) can communicate with each other over the network.
 - If your Domain Controller or any other component is on-premises, the line-of-sight can be established through *ExpressRoute* or *VPN*.
 For more information, see [ExpressRoute](/azure/expressroute/) and [VPN Gateway](/azure/vpn-gateway/).
 - If your Domain Controller and all other components are in Azure (a conventional Domain Controller and not Azure Active Directory) with no presence on-premises, a Virtual network (VNet) will work (ExpressRoute isn't required).
-If you are using one VNet to host all your components, you will already have a line-of-sight between all your components.
-If you have multiple VNets, you will need to do VNet peering between all the VNets that are in your network.
+If you're using one VNet to host all your components, you'll already have a line-of-sight between all your components.
+If you've multiple VNets, you'll need to do VNet peering between all the VNets that are in your network.
 For more information, see VNet peering in Azure.
 - Allow ports 5723/5724/443 to communicate while talking from SCOM Managed Instance (preview) to the VMs being monitored and vice versa.
 - We recommend a NAT gateway for outbound internet access from subnets.
 Edit the subnet to add a NAT gateway.
 For more information, See [What is Virtual Network NAT?](/azure/virtual-network/nat-gateway/nat-overview).